All the time in the world?

 Left on our own, if this world is only what we can see and touch, eventually, inevitably life feels empty.
 See verses 9 and 10.
 What do we gain from all our work, planning, projects and schedules?
 Did you notice that with the swing of the pendulum in the poem, events cancel each other out; laugh and morn, break and build, gather and scatter.
 In the end nothing changes, nothing happens.
 That’s the burden God has laid on us.
 We can see this and feel this but not find the answer.
 Verse 11 tells us God has put eternity in our hearts so we know there’s more to life than what we can see and touch.
 But we can’t find the answer on our own.

 What if there was a season or time when God himself turned up to explain to us the meaning of life and why eternity is in our hearts?
 It would be wise to realise it’s time to listen.

-Al Stewart is the Chief Operating Officer at City Bible Forum.
+Al Stewart is the Chief Operating Officer of City Bible Forum.
 He has been in Christian ministry for 30 years, including setting up congregations in Mt Druitt, the eastern suburbs of Sydney and the Wollongong region.
 Al was also involved in commencing the Geneva Push and was the chairman of the Katoomba Christian Convention from 2005-2014.
 He served as a bishop and the director of Evangelism Ministries with the Sydney Diocese of the Anglican Church.
-He is currently planting a church in Sydney’s Eastern Suburbs.
 He is married to Kathy and they have 4 grown children.